 - Lossy and lossless compression options

-- CMW image compression technology available as .NET assemblies (C# & VB), C DLL, C++ classes, WinRT Libraries, iOS, OS X, Android, Linux, Java libraries for Windows and Linux, Silverlight classes, and web services
+- CMW image compression technology available as .NET assemblies (C# & VB), C DLL, C++ classes, WinRT Libraries, iOS, macOS, Android, Linux, Java libraries for Windows and Linux, Silverlight classes, and web services

 - Add CMW image compression to single and multithreaded applications